-This dish is near and dear to my heart.
-It brings back memories of the incredible trip my husband Pete and I took to Spain in 2010 for our five-year anniversary.
+This Spanish Garlic Shrimp is near and dear to my heart.
+It brings back memories of the incredible trip my husband Pete and I took to Spain in 2010.
 It was quite an adventure filled with plenty of amazing sites, culture and of course, food.
 Our trip included some time in San Sebastian, a picturesque seaside town and Spain’s culinary capital.
 With 15 Michelin stars, San Sebastian is one of the top foodie destinations in the world.

 We also got to visit La Boqueria, the famous market in Barcelona that’s every foodie’s dream.
 But probably my favorite memory from the trip is of the late night strolls down La Rambla in Barcelona enjoying a wide variety of tapas, or small plates, at casual eateries.
 Gambas Al Ajillo, or Garlic Shrimp, is one of the most common tapas dishes in Spain and it also happens to be one of my favorites.